-- Place the SNMPc CD-ROM in the CD-ROM drive. - From the Windows Start menu, select Run and enter d:\setup.exe (replace d with the drive letter for your CD-ROM drive).
-Press OK. - At the component selection dialog, press the Console button. - The setup program will proceed to install the SNMPc Enterprise Remote Console on your system.
+- Place the SNMPc Network Manager CD-ROM in the CD-ROM drive. - From the Windows Start menu, select Run and enter d:\setup.exe (replace d with the drive letter for your CD-ROM drive).
+Press OK. - At the SNMPc Network Manager component selection dialog, press the SNMPc Enterprise button. - At the SNMPc Enterprise component selection dialog, press the Remote Console button. - The setup program will proceed to install the SNMPc Enterprise Remote Console on your system.
 Once the installation is complete you can login to a running SNMPc Enterprise server.
 From the Windows Start menu, select the Programs/SNMPc Network Manager/Login Console menu.
 Enter the IP Address of the server computer and press OK.
 You are now logged in to the server and can perform any console operations remotely